aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/text/_index.md

 weight: 34
 ---

+Text operate  is a complex process for Excel fie.
+Many factors contribute to the complexity and therefore, should be taken into account during the export process.
+The ability to text operates kinds of formats and types of data into the file with a precise professional quality is a top feature of Aspose.Cells Cloud.

 ## How to work with text on an Excel file.

 - [How to get text items from an Excel workbook.](/cells/workbook/get-text-items/)